Siteseen Logo

 President William Harrison

-Summary of President William Harrison for Kids: "Old Tippecanoe"
+Life of President William Harrison for kids - Fast Fact File

 President William Harrison represented the Whig political party but before he had been in office a month, William Henry Harrison caught a cold, that developed into pneumonia, and resulted in his death.
 William Harrison died on April 4, 1841, aged 68.
 He was the first president to die in office, serving the shortest tenure in U.S. Presidential history.
 The next president was John Tyler.